-- BOT 1433 Business Accounting.
+- BOT 1313 Applied Business Math.
+This course is designed to develop competency in mathematics for business use.
+Ten-key touch method on the electronic desktop calculator is stressed.
+(3,3,0) - BOT 1413 Records Management.
+This course focuses on the systems approach to managing recorded information in any form.
+Emphasis is placed on the three categories into which records generally fall: paper, image, and digital and the treatment of these categories in proper management, storage, and retrieval.
+(3,3,0) - BOT 1433 Business Accounting.
 This course is designed to develop an understanding of recording, classifying, and summarizing business transactions and events with insight into interpreting and reporting the resulting effects upon the business.
 (3,3,0) - BOT 1443 Advanced Business Accounting.
 This course is designed as a continuation of Business Accounting.
 Prerequisite: BOT 1433.
 (3,3,0) - BOT 1513 Machine Transcription.
 This course is designed to teach transcription of a wide variety of business communications from machine dictation.
 Prerequisite: BOT 1143.
-(3,2,2) - BOT 1613 Medical Office Terminology I. This course is a study of medical language relating to the various body systems including diseases, procedures, clinical specialties, and abbreviations.
+(3,2,2) - BOT 1613 Medical Terminology I. This course is a study of medical language relating to the various body systems including diseases, procedures, clinical specialties, and abbreviations.
 Emphasis is placed on correct spelling and pronunciation.
-(3,3,0) - BOT 1623 Medical Office Terminology II.
+(3,3,0) - BOT 1623 Medical Terminology II.
 This course presents medical terminology pertaining to human anatomy in the context of body systems.
 The emphasis is directed toward medical terminology as it relates to Medical Office Technology.
 Prerequisite: BOT 1613 or by consent of the instructor.
-(3,3,2) - BOT 1713 Mechanics of Communication.
+(3,2,2) - BOT 1713 Mechanics of Communication.
 This course is designed to develop the basic English competencies necessary for success in the business world.
 A study of the parts of speech, sentence structure, sentence types, capitalization, punctuation, and spelling is emphasized.
 (3,3,0) - BOT 1813 Electronic Spreadsheet.
 This course focuses on applications of the electronic spreadsheet as an aid to management decision-making.
-Prerequisite: BOT 1313, BOT 2143, or by consent of instructor.
-(3,2,2) - BOT 1843 Keyboard Concepts.
-Emphasis is placed on improving keyboard techniques using the touch method.
+Prerequisite: BOT 1313, BOT 1133, or by consent of instructor.
 (3,2,2) - BOT 2133 Desktop Publishing.
 This course presents graphic design techniques, principles of page layout and design, and electronic publishing terminology and applications to create a variety of documents such as flyers, brochures, newsletters, and business cards.
 Prerequisite: BOT 1143.
-(3,2,2) - BOT 2143 Operating Systems.
-This course will provide training in using operating systems and a multi-tasking environment.
 (3,2,2) - BOT 2153 Network Management.
 This course focuses on the management of a computer network lab including installation of network software and administration of a network.
 Prerequisite: Computer applications elective.
 (3,2,2) - BOT 2323 Database Management.
 This course applies database concepts for designing and manipulating data files and formatting output as complex documents and reports.
 Prerequisite: BOT 1413, BOT 2143, or by consent of instructor.
 (3,2,2) - BOT 2413 Computerized Accounting.
 This course applies basic accounting principles using a computerized accounting system.
 Prerequisites: BOT 1433 or ACC 1213.
 (3,2,2) - BOT 2423 Income Tax Accounting.
 This course is designed to be an introductory tax accounting class with insight in federal income tax laws and preparation of reports.
 Prerequisite: BOT 1433 or ACC 1213.
 (3,2,2)